airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/analytics-faqs.md

 <summary><strong>What do messages mean?</strong></summary>

-Messages are the count of messages sent by a EleApi during a conversation.
+Messages are the count of messages sent by a eleapi during a conversation.
 You are assigned a specific number of messages per billing period according to your plan that you can see on your dashboard.

 </details>